contrapost/post_streamer/README.md

 Application fetches only posts published after subscription registration.
-There is no guarantee that all the published posts would be delivered to the subscriber as component that polls is **stateless** and after each restart it fetches the last post and start streaming form this post.
+There is no guarantee that all the published posts would be delivered to the subscriber as component that polls is **stateless** and after each restart it fetches the last post and starts streaming from this post.
 Next step in development should be refactoring of the mentioned component to add state and ensure seamless streaming of all posts published after the subscription requested.